Chevrolet Chevette: Latin America

 The Chevrolet Chevette was first launched by General Motors (Brazil) in 1973 as a two-door sedan.
 A four-door sedan followed in April 1978, and then a three-door hatchback was added in November 1979.
 The hatchback had unique bodywork for Latin America, longer than the European Kadett City and with a notch at the base à la the period Ford Escort.
-A three-door station wagon version, called the "Marajó" in Brazil, was added in September 1980, as was a sporting version of the hatchback called the 1.6 SR (with a mere four more horsepower, achieved by a somewhat higher compression ratio).
+A three-door station wagon version, called the Marajó in Brazil, was added in September 1980, as was a sporting version of the hatchback called the 1.6 SR (with a mere four more horsepower, achieved by a somewhat higher compression ratio).
 In 1983, the Chevette received a thorough facelift with rectangular headlights, with the turn signals located underneath the headlights, a flatter hood, and a single-piece grille.
 The dash was also new, as were ventilation windows in the front doors.
 Mechanically, the 1.6 was now also available to run on gasoól and a five-speed manual gearbox was available as an option.

 The Latin American Chevettes underwent a series of facelifts, in 1978, 1983, and a major one in 1987, which meant new headlights and a black plastic grille.
 Where available, the station wagon used the Chevette name outside of Brazil.

 The hatchback remained in production until 1988, while the Marajó continued to be available until 1989.
 Marajó is an island located at the mouth of the Amazon River in Brazil.
 The four-door sedan version was built until 1989, mainly for export to other Latin American countries.
 The two-door sedan remained in production until 1993, only outlived by the pickup version (Chevy 500), which continued until 1994 after having been first launched in 1983.
-The four-door sedan continued to be built for a few more years in Ecuador and Colombia.
+The four-door sedan continued to be built for a few more years in Ecuador, Colombia and Venezuela.

-The Chevette originally appeared with a 1.4-liter inline-four of Isuzu origins, albeit with a single overhead cam rather than the pushrod model originally used in the United States.
+The Chevette originally appeared with a 1.4-liter single overhead cam inline-four.
 In 1981 this was augmented by a locally developed 1.6-liter version, it too with a single carburetor.
-The Brazilian 1.6 was somewhat larger than the Isuzu-developed G161Z engine used in North America.
+The Brazilian 1.4 and 1.6 were similar to but not the same as the EPA compliant North American 1.4 and 1.6.
 For 1988, the 1.6 gained a twin-carb setup and now produced 78 PS rather than the 72 PS in earlier version.
 This engine remained available until the end of Brazilian Chevette production.
 The lower-powered 1.4 was only available for gasohol as of 1981 and was discontinued entirely after 1982.
 A gasohol-powered version of the 1.6 appeared in its stead for 1983.